ramshazar/orangetsai-springboot-actuator-poc/README.md

 I do not want to blame Baeldung.
 His documentations are incredibly helpful.
 He also explains what `management.security.enabled=false` means.
 The thing is, that we people will copy and paste this examples without reading the explanations.
 Here is another example of this setting: [Learn SpringBoot absolute beginners](https://www.tutorialspoint.com/spring_boot/spring_boot_actuator.htm)

+# Impact
+If you have a java spring-boot service behind a reverse proxy that only exposes a sub path to the internet people may be able to access all paths on the spring-boot service.
+Actuator endpoints are just an example.

 # Walkthrough
 1. cd spring; mvn clean install